Today

 Lunchtime Concert: Native American Portraits

-Anna Maria Kellen Concert Hall 235 East 11th Street, NY
+Anna Maria Kellen Concert Hall 235 East 11th Street, NY, United States

 A performance of Native American Portraits for violin, piano, and percussion, by David Amram at Third Street Music School Settlement.
 It will be preceded by a demonstration of Native American music and instruments and conclude with an opportunity for discussion.